skorokithakis/catt/README.rst

     catt -d <alias> <command>

-Currently, in order to advantage of this functionality, you need to manually edit ``catt.cfg``
+Currently, in order to take advantage of this functionality, you need to manually edit ``catt.cfg``

 Contributing